RamonAsuncion/fluid-simulation/README.md

 **Ramon Asuncion**: I focused on the user interaction and visual aspects of this project.
 The most challenging part was managing mouse interactions in the 3D space, as I considered using ray marching techniques.
 The idea was to create a ray from the camera to the mouse and then ray march until a particle was found.
 However, `applyMouseForce` function affects a large, specific section of the bounding box, so even a slight mouse movement changes a significant portion of the particles.
 Overall, though, the project was both fun and challenging, I wouldn’t have chosen any other.

+**Nolan Sauers**: I was the primary developer for the surface logic (using the famous marching cubes algorithm) to make a version of our simulation that looked and "flowed" like a realistic liquid.
+I got close many different times, but even after five or six different implementations it still wasn't perfect.
+As you can probably see, my biggest challenge was not the marching cubes algorithm itself but using it to render a realistic liquid movement based on our particles.
+Still, I was able to render a set of horizontal planes, a large sphere, and some honey-like substance with relative accuracy.
+Though it was frustrating at times, the final product is something I'm proud of enough to show anyone that wants to take a peek.

 ## Contributors

 - Ramon Asuncion - UI interactions